quixio/quix-docs/docs/index.md

 # Quix Documentation Portal

-New users are encouraged to try out the following resources first before diving into the docs head first.
+New users are encouraged to investigate the following resources first before diving into the docs head first.

 ## Tutorials